Great-kiola/JavascriptMas-by-scrimba/README.md

 ### What i learnt
 In day 2, I learnt how to customize bordered buttons using border-image, ive known how to use the transform scale property which made it easy to use.

+## Day 3
+This day was a bit easy as we only needed to do calculations :

+Pseudo:
+some children have got some pieces of candy.
+They want to eat as much candy as they can but each child must eat exactly the same amount.
+Determine how many pieces of candy can be eaten altogether.
+A piece of candy can not be split.

+### What i learnt
+I learnt how to use the Math.floor and some of the other Math function